fiinix/fiinix.github.io/_posts/2016/april/2016-04-14-the-pursuit-of-employment.md

 	<noscript>
 		<img src="/assets/posts/2016/april/the-pursuit-of-employment/job-hunting.jpg" alt="A magnifying glass aimed at a newspaper's job section.">
 	</noscript>
-	<figcaption>Lesson #1 when applying for jobs, spell, “Atention to details," correctly.</figcaption>
+	<figcaption>Lesson #1 when applying for jobs, spell, “Atention to details," correctly.
+Misspelt intentionally here.</figcaption>
 </figure>

-And at the same time as I'm filled with this growing monster of a sense of self-loathing, another voice from deeper still---or not as deep, I can't be sure---tells me, "Sssh, you're awesome and any employer would be lucky to have you.
-Also look at you, your gorgeous!" *You're ugly and shit and no one wants to hire you.
-You jobless, worthless---*
+And at the same time as I'm filled with this growing monster of self-loathing, another voice from deeper still---or not as deep, I can't be sure---tells me, "Sssh, you're awesome and any employer would be lucky to have you.
+Also look at you, you're gorgeous!" *You're ugly and shit and no one wants to hire you.
+You jobless, worthless piece of---*

 ---Sometimes the voices cancel each other out.

-If there's was a single advice I could give it would be this; Write a <abbr class="small-caps">CV</abbr> for the job you want, not the job you have---but don't lie. *Oh, handing out advise now?
+If there's a single advice I would give, it's this; Write a <abbr class="small-caps">CV</abbr> for the job you want, not the job you have---but don't lie. *Oh, handing out advise now?
 As if you know what you're talking about.*

 I also did what I imagine most people in my industry do nowadays and [update my LinkedIn profile][linkedin]---which is about as fun as you could imagine. *We love draining you of your will to live.*

 <p data-pullquote="Rinse and repeat ‘til death set you free."></p>

-But I also did something which is completely new, at least to me, which was to tweet about my situation---which I did from the moment it happened.
+I did something completely new, at least to me, which was to tweet about my situation, something I did from the moment it happened.

 And that was my plan.
 Find companies who were looking for someone or a company I would like to work with and send them an email. *That they'll ignore or print out to laugh at.*

-I always strived to write it for them specifically instead of copy pasting a cookie cutter email.
+Rather than copy-pasting a cookie cutter email I always aimed to write each email to the company and their specific job ad.
 But I'll admit that on more tired days I would send something which had been reworded very little. *Such little rewords, it's as if you didn't write anything at all.*

 Rinse and repeat. *Rinse and repeat, rinse and repeat 'til death set you free.*

-As excepted, sending emails comes with a varying degrees of success. *We told you, no one wants you.*
+As excepted, sending emails comes with varying degrees of success. *We told you, no one wants you.*

-LinkedIn on the other hand is a great source of you want to be attacked by the land sharks that are recruitment agencies; messages with the footnote that if this isn't suitable for me then I should send it to someone who is.
+LinkedIn on the other hand is a great place if you want to be attacked by the land sharks that are recruitment agencies.
+Messages with the footnote that, "If this isn't suitable for you, then could you send it to someone who is?"

-I don't know about you, but to me that sounds awfully a lot like your asking me to do your job for you. *Without paying you, it's really quite beautiful isn't it?*
+I don't know about you, but to me that sounds awfully a lot like you're asking me to do your job for you. *Without paying you, it's really quite beautiful isn't it?*

-I was quite surprised when Twitter by far had the most qualitative results.
+I was quite surprised when Twitter easily had the most qualitative results.
 From only a few tweets---I tried not to spam people---I got approached by amongst other Shopify and the <abbr title="British Broadcasting Corporation" class="small-caps">BBC</abbr>.

-After interviews here and interviews there, a few of which were with Shopify, I have decided to join the enthusiastic team at Studio 24 in Cambridge.
+And after interviews here and interviews there, a few of which were with Shopify, I have decided to join the enthusiastic team at Studio 24 in Cambridge.

 > Studio 24 is an award-winning web design and development agency based in Cambridge.
 As a full-service digital agency, Studio 24 offer a complete range of creative, technical and search marketing services.